ChristianKohler/Homepage/content/posts/2020-08-02-propdrilling/index.md

 Angular comes with a hierarchical dependency injection system.
 I've [created a infographic poster](https://christiankohler.net/angular-dependency-injection-infographic) to visualise that system.

-What you need to know for know is that every component has its own injector and that child components can access the services from further up in the hierachy.
+What you need to know for now is that every component has its own injector and that child components can access the services from further up in the hierachy.

 ### Todo App with context-like state